hiagomeels/dossier/README.md

 # Dossier
-Dossier the easy way to parse string in schemas and vice versa.
+Dossier the way to parse string in schemas and vice versa.

 # Examples
 ## Delimited strings